Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Prompt Templates

 \section{Prompt Templates}

 \paragraph{Attack policy prompt.} The attack policy receives a structured prompt containing the injection goal, user task context, few-shot examples of adversarial suffixes, and optionally the best suffix discovered so far.
-The few-shot examples demonstrate the desired output format—nonsensical token sequences with special characters and repeated patterns that have proven effective at bypassing safety filters:
+The few-shot examples demonstrate the desired output format—nonsensical token sequences with special characters and repeated patterns that have proven effective at bypassing safety filters.
+We generated these few-shot examples by prompting Claude and did not optimize further.

 The inclusion of the best suffix discovered so far implements a form of self-transfer, guiding the policy toward variations of successful attacks while maintaining exploration through the stochastic sampling parameters.